softeng-feup/open-cx-aacm/Development-Report.md

 * **Normal Flow**.
   * Actor selects lecture that wants to give feedback on.
   * Actor selects the give feedback option. -E1 Actor is not present in lecture-
-  * Actor selects how many stars to give to the lecture -E2 Actor doen't leave a rating.-
+  * Actor selects how many stars to give to the lecture -E2 Actor doesn't leave a rating.-
   * Actor writes a review -A1 Actor doen't leave a review-
   * Actor submits feedback.
   * Feedback is available for everyone to see.
   * Returns to the lecture main page

 * **Alternative Flows and Exceptions**.
-  * A1 - Actor doen't leave a review.
+  * A1 - Actor doesn't leave a review.
 	  * System notifies that a review wasn't written.
 	  * System asks if user really wants to not write a review.

-  * E1 - Actor doen't leave a rating.
+  * E1 - Actor doesn't leave a rating.
 	  * Actor tries to submit and system doesn't allow.
 	  * System notifies that the rating is mandatory.
 	  * If user chooses not to write a review, the use cases continues at Actor submits feedback.